fmalina/revisions-blocl/activism/treasureislands.md

 said, was probably an underestimate.

 Nobody agrees what a tax haven is.
-In truth, the term is a bit of a misnomer, for these places don’t just offer an escape from tax; they also provide secrecy, an escape from financial regulation, and a chance to shrug off laws and rules of other jurisdictions, the countries where most of the world lives.
+In truth, the term is a bit of a misnomer, for these places don't just offer an escape from tax; they also provide secrecy, an escape from financial regulation, and a chance to shrug off laws and rules of other jurisdictions, the countries where most of the world lives.